meditationinloerrach/meditationinloerrach.github.io/README.md

-# meditationinloerrach.github.io
+# Meditation in Loerrach

-meditationinloerrach web site source
+Source code for the web site [meditationinloerrach.de](http://meditationinloerrach.de).